Phones in China

 Can I Use All Apps on my China Phone Rental?

-Using voice translation apps for Chinese, location and map apps, researching restaurants, stores and locations is a great way to use your phone not just as a phone but as a travel tool
+Using voice translation apps for Chinese, location and map apps, and researching restaurants, stores, and locations is a great way to use your phone, especially when renting iPhones, not just as a phone but as a travel tool.

 (Please note that you do need to rent a smartphone in order to use any app..a “dumb phone” won’t work here).